-Pay as you go journeys with Oyster
+Analysis of Oyster pay as you go journeys

 We publish statistics relating to pay as you go journeys made using Oyster cards.
 The information is presented by four-weekly accounting periods starting in April 2014 and includes: